cloudflare/cloudflare-docs/products/waf/src/content/managed-rulesets/waf-exceptions/index.md

 You define WAF exceptions in a given context — zone level or account level — and they apply only to that context.
 For example, if you define a WAF exception that skips all remaining rules at the account level, the WAF rules at the zone level will still be evaluated.

-## WAF exception expressions

-Every WAF exception has an expression that defines the criteria for skipping one or more rules of WAF Managed Rulesets.
 Define the exception expression using the [Firewall Rules language](https://developers.cloudflare.com/firewall/cf-firewall-language).

-If there is a match for the expressions of several WAF exceptions, then the following order applies (from highest to lowest priority):
+If there is a match for the expressions of several WAF exceptions, the WAF will consider the exception with the highest priority.

-* Exception that skips all remaining rules belonging to WAF Managed Rulesets
-* Exception that skips one or more specific WAF Managed Rulesets
-* Exception that skips one or more specific rules of WAF Managed Rulesets

 All WAF exceptions in a given context (zone or account) must have different expressions.